Our perspectives

 - Blog post by Julie Strøyer Rasmussen, Head of Programme Development, & Sonali Das, Monitoring Evaluation and Learning Manager: “Transforming Maternal Health in the Middle East and North Africa: Expanding the Safe Delivery+ programme to Empower Midwives” (2025)

-AI for good
+Using AI for Good

 - Blog post by Anna Frellsen, CEO, & Mohit Mathur, CTO: “From Hype to Impact – What Will It Take for AI to Truly Transform Global Health?”
 (2025)